 A key component of the ARLG Mentoring Core is the availability of fellow and Early Stage Investigator (ESI) Seed Grants.
-Each year, up to $50,000 in direct costs will be provided to up to 5 ESIs for research in areas related to antibacterial resistance (AR).
+Each year, up to $50,000 in direct costs will be provided to up to five ESIs for research in areas related to antibacterial resistance (AR).
 The purpose of the ESI Seed Grant is to allow researchers to generate preliminary data leading to additional external funding.
-Those who are early in their research career (5 years or less) are eligible.
+Those who are early in their research career (five years or less) are eligible.
 ESI Seed Grants can be used to support initial research in any area related to AR.
 Importantly, these funds can be used to give ESIs access to strains contained in the ARLG Virtual Biorepository Strain Catalogue.

 For additional ESI Seed Grant information, please refer to: ARLG ESI GRANT AT A GLANCE v1

 The comprehensive proposal application will ask for the following information (if applicable).
 This will be completed on the website:

 - NIH Biosketch of proposing investigator

 - NIH Biosketch of mentor

 - Primary objective(s) and endpoint(s) – including primary and secondary (if any) outcome(s)

 - Study centers (proposed)